DanielOchoa/my_composer_template/README.md

 This is a pristine installation with only the user model, no views and no controllers.
 Installs bootstrap 3.

+database.yml
+---
+The created database.yml file does not have the username and password fields.
+It also adds `host: localhost`.
+This is the setup that works for me to create a database.

 Extra gems:
 `@gems = ["high_voltage", "kaminari", "meta_request"]`